dadegrande99/AlignmentFreeSequence-to-Graph/README.md

 db_manager = DBManager(configuration='your_secret_credentials.json')
 ```

-or, you can utilize the functionalities of Alignment-Free Sequence to Graph with an instance of the `AlignmentFreeGraph` class in this way
+Or, you can utilize the functionalities of Alignment-Free Sequence to Graph with an instance of the `AlignmentFreeGraph` class in this way

 ```python
 from dbmanager import DBManager